 “Come on, Lemon,” Sweets says when he notices my sulky expression.
 “I don’t ask you about the boys hanging around your locker or trying to walk you to class.
 What are you so worried about?
 Nothing is ever going to change us.”

 This is part of what I’m worried about.

 “Come have dinner at Gran’s tonight,” he says.
 “She’d love to see you.
 Bring Josiah.”

-To me he says, “You’re just in time to help me sort.
-I caught some big ones today.
-Have to be close to a foot.
+“You’re just in time to help me sort,” Josiah says.
+“I caught some big ones.
+Must be close to a foot.
 Something in the soil these days.”